thir13en/training-angular/notes/state-management.md

 # State Management

+### Motivation
+One of the main reasons why we would like to rely on a state management system is to dramatically reduce the number of `http` request that we have to fetch from the server, which potentially can cause performance issues when we scale the app to a large number of users.
+Improving the user experience, making the app faster and smoother to navigate is another big reason to add a state management layer to our app.
+The third and really important issue that state management systems aim at solving, is to reflect in the UI the updated state of the application in sync with the Backend.

 ## Redux-like
 ### You probably don't need Redux, here's when you will need it
 * Multiple parts of your app display differently the **same data**